ibm-self-serve-assets/watsonx-governance-sdk-demos/rag-agent-demo/README.md

-# RAG Agent - Agentic Governance Demo
+# RAG Agent - watsonx.governance Demo

 The `rag_agent_demo` notebook demonstrates how to leverage the watsonx.governance sdk to govern a LangGraph RAG agent.